 The content provided here is for information purposes only and is taken from the Biosecurity Act 2015 and its subordinate legislation, and the Regional Strategic Weed Management Plans (published by each Local Land Services region in NSW).
 It describes the state and regional priorities for weeds in New South Wales, Australia.

-Regional Recommended Measure* (for Regional Priority - Asset Protection)
+Regional Recommended Measure* (for Regional Priority - Eradication)

 Notify local control authority if found.
 Land managers should eradicate the plant from the land and keep the land free of the plant.
 A person should not deal with the plant, where dealings include but are not limited to buying, selling, growing, moving, carrying or releasing the plant.